renovate-bot/zw/docs/gallery/collection/01_6_completions.md

 # Common ICE modifiers

 z_lucid() {
-# ver'master' - to select specific versionor branch .
+# ver'master' - to select specific version or branch.
 Remove it if not required.
 zi ice lucid ver'master' "$@"
 }